schell/zyghost-com/src/articles/frp_intro.md

 * [Monad](https://wiki.haskell.org/Typeclassopedia#Monad)
 * [Monad transformers](https://wiki.haskell.org/Typeclassopedia#Monad_transformers)

-and if you've got the time it would really help to get these bad boys in as well -
+and if you've got the time it would really help to get these more advanced topics in as well -

 * [MonadFix](https://wiki.haskell.org/Typeclassopedia#MonadFix)
   - More on that here: [MonadFix is Time Travel](http://elvishjerricco.github.io/2017/08/22/monadfix-is-time-travel.html)